afroinnovate/afi_loadboard_app/README.md

 ## Running with Docker Compose

 Using Docker Compose is a convenient way to run multi-container applications.
-With the provided `docker-compose.yml` file, you can easily start the `afi-tms-app` service.
+With the provided `docker-compose.yml` file, you can easily start the `afi-loadboard-app` service.

 ### Prerequisites